McKlay/research-starter-handbook/docs/chapter15.md

 - [ ] Submission portal account created
 - [ ] Backup copy stored in cloud drive

+Add any venue-specific requirements to your checklist.
+Check off each item as you go to avoid missing critical steps.

 You’ll thank yourself during deadline week.

 ---